-Saving on monthly energy bills and eventual energy independence are the two main reasons homeowners purchase solar panels.
+Saving on monthly energy bills and achieving energy independence are the two main reasons homeowners purchase solar panels.
 You can also save on the initial solar investment due to special government incentives and rebates.

 There are basically two ways you can acquire affordable solar panels and become energy-independent: purchase or lease.
-The most important thing to understand about each option is that when you lease your solar panels, the leasing company owns your system and is therefore able to collect any available tax incentives.
+The most important element to understand about each option is that when you lease your solar panels, the leasing company owns your system and is therefore able to collect any available tax incentives.
 When you purchase solar panels, you get to keep the tax incentives for yourself.

 To help you get started we've outlined a the most popular options below.
 If you still have questions or would like to discuss further, our solar experts are always standing by to help.

 Today, it's possible to finance part or all of a solar system purchase.
 There are a variety of secured and unsecured options available with terms of 12 to 20 years.
 Sun Valley Solar Solutions recommends financing only the necessary portion of the net cost after incentives in order to get the best payback.